rldiaz14/College-Portfolio/README.md

 reserveAnimal(): A method for reserving an animal in the system. printAnimals(): A method for printing lists of animals, which supports three different outputs based on the listType parameter: dog, monkey, or available.
 Please feel free to contribute and make suggestions!

+The project you've shared seems to be a simple Course Registration System built with Windows Presentation Foundation (WPF) in C#.
+Here's a description for it that you can use on GitHub:

+# WPF Course Registration System

+This repository contains a basic Course Registration System, built using C# with Windows Presentation Foundation (WPF).
+The goal of the system is to allow users to register for IT courses, tracking their total registered credits.

+## Features:

+1. **Course Selection**: Users can choose from a list of available IT courses.

+2. **Credit Limit**: Users are limited to registering for a total of 9 credits (or three courses).
+An error message is displayed if a user tries to register for more than this limit.

+3. **Duplicate Registration Check**: The system checks if a user is attempting to register for a course they're already registered in, and if so, it shows an appropriate message.

+4. **Credit Display**: The total number of registered credits is displayed and updated as the user registers for more courses.

+## Classes:

+The application contains two main classes:

+1. `MainWindow`: Represents the application window, handles user interactions, and manages the list of registered courses.

+2. `Course`: Represents a single course.
+Each `Course` object has a name, and can be added to a user's list of registered courses.

+Please note that this project is a simple demonstration of a WPF application and may not include certain features you'd expect in a full-fledged course registration system, such as persisting data between sessions or handling multiple users.

+Feel free to contribute to this project by submitting a pull request.
+Any contributions you make are greatly appreciated!